ajutamangdev/hatiyar/docs/src/content/docs/guides/usage.md

 description: Complete command reference for hatiyar
 ---

-hatiyar is a modular Python security framework for vulnerability assessment, exploitation, and security testing.
+hatiyar is a security toolkit designed for penetration testing, vulnerability assessment, and security research.

 ## Quick Start